RedHatInsights/insights-host-inventory/README.md

 # Running all services locally

-Honcho is used to provide a command to run MQ and web services at once
+Honcho provides a command to run MQ and web services at once:

 ```
 $ honcho start